howdyai/botkit/docs/provisioning/teams.md

 Log into the [Bot Framework Developer Portal](https://dev.botframework.com/bots/) using your Microsoft credentials, or create an account.

 ### Register a new bot
+Once you are logged in, [click this link to automatically create a new bot](https://dev.botframework.com/bots/new) and then you can skip the next two steps!

-Click on `My Bots` and then Register.
+* Click on `My Bots` and then Register.
 Choose `Create a bot with the Bot Builder SDK`, and click `Create`.

-Select `Register an existing bot built using Bot Builder SDK` from the next menu and then click `OK`.
+* Select `Register an existing bot built using Bot Builder SDK` from the next menu and then click `OK`.

 You will be asked some questions about your bot.
 Some of these can be changed later, but some _cannot be changed_ so consider your responses carefully!